aces/Loris/modules/dataquery/readme.md

 The most closely related module to the DQT is the Data Release module, which is used to store snapshots of data for any given release.

 ## Permissions
 Users must have `dataquery_view` permission to use the DQT.

 It’s important to note that more granular permissions do not exist for this module, to restrict access to a subset of the data.
-Anyone with the `dataquery_view` permission has access to the DQT, and therefore has access to all data in the LORIS instance.
+Anyone with the `dataquery_view` permission has access to view, query and download data from the DQT, and therefore has access to all data loaded in the DQT from this LORIS instance.

 ## Interactions with LORIS
-Before the DQT can be used, the CouchDB import scripts (those named `CouchDB_Import_*.php` in the LORIS `tools/` directory) must be run to import data from MySQL to CouchDB.
+Before the DQT can be used, the CouchDB import scripts must be run to load data from LORIS' MySQL tables into CouchDB.
+These scripts are found in the `tools/` directory, named `CouchDB_Import_*.php`.

 It is recommended to set up a cronjob to execute these scripts to refresh the data on a regular basis.

 ## Configuration
 Use of the DQT module requires setting up the CouchDB server and credentials:

 [CouchDB](http://couchdb.apache.org)

-Note: Your version of Erlang should be the most recent version that is compatible with both your CouchDB.

 Once CouchDB is installed, follow these steps to complete setup:

 1. Create a database on your local CouchDB instance
-2. Clone the code from the server [http://couchdb.loris.ca:5984/dataquerytool-$VERSION] ..* ensure $VERSION is separated by underscores rather than dots (because dots are not allowed in CouchDB database names) ..* i.e.
+2. Clone the code from our server:

 `
 curl -H 'Content-Type: application/json' -X POST http://$YOURCOUCHDBADMIN:$YOURCOUCHADMINPASS@$YOURSERVERNAME:5984/_replicate -d '{"source":"http://couchdb.loris.ca:5984/dataquerytool-1_0_0", "target":"$YOURDATABASENAME"}'
 `

-Finally, there are further steps required to complete configuration:

-Amend the `<CouchDB>` section of your LORIS `project/config.xml` as follows:
+3. Amend the `<CouchDB>` section of your LORIS `project/config.xml` as follows:

 ```
 <CouchDB>